Sozopol Bulgaria: How To Get There & What To See

 Thank you very much for your support!

-How Old Is Sozopol Bulgaria
+How Old Is Sozopol, Bulgaria

 The Sozopol Ethnographic Museum is housed in a beautifully restored traditional Bulgarian house.